-14.9 Contextual Safeguarding Networks
+17.13 Contextual Safeguarding Networks

 Recent developments in developing a contextual safeguarding network can significantly increase the support to young people at risk of exploitation.
 This network looks at different aspects of potential abuse which is committed outside the home.
-More information can be found here
+More information can be found <a href="https://example.com/here-people.com

-14.10 Domestic Abuse
+17.14 Domestic Abuse

-Our school / college recognises the definition of domestic abuse to be any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
+Our school recognises the definition of domestic abuse to be any incident or pattern of incidents of controlling, coercive, threatening behaviour, violence or abuse between those aged 16 or over who are, or have been, intimate partners or family members regardless of gender or sexuality.
 The abuse can encompass, but is not limited to:

 - psychological;

 - physical;

-- sexual:
+- sexual;

 - financial; and

 - emotional

 Exposure to domestic abuse and/or violence can have a serious, long lasting emotional and psychological impact on children.
-In some cases, a child may blame themselves for the abuse or

-1 Regulation 12(1) of the Education (Pupil Registration) (England) Regulations 2006 may have had to leave the family home as a result.
+In some cases, a child may blame themselves for the abuse or may have had to leave the family home as a result.
 Domestic abuse affecting young people can also occur within their personal relationships, as well as in the context of their home life.
-Any concerns regarding domestic abuse will be considered by the designated safeguarding lead or deputy and advice and guidance obtained from MASH.